redarrowlabs/ral-u/autofac/autofac110/README.md

 ```
 > Important note!
 Notice that with MVC, the dependency resolver is set on a global static class.
 This is different from Web API, where the resolver is set on a HttpConfiguration.
 We'll see in later courses that HttpContigurations can be newed up to create multiple sub-sites with specific Autofac containers, whereas MVC forces you to have one, global container.

-If you run the MVC site again, at this point, you should again see our "Hello World!" message now being generated from our dependency-injected service!
+If you run the MVC site again, you should again see the same "Hello World!" message now being generated from our dependency-injected service!
 I think we can take this a bit farther...

 ### MVC Web Types
-Autofac allows you to inject common MVC Web types anywhere that's running in an MVC context.
+Autofac allows you to inject common MVC types anywhere that's running in an MVC context.
 Let's grab some info out of the current HttpContext and display that along with our "Hello World!" message.
 ```csharp
 builder.RegisterModule<AutofacWebTypesModule>();
 ```